At a Glance

 ✨Know Your Payroll Basics

 Brush up on your payroll knowledge, including tax regulations and compliance.
-Being able to discuss these topics confidently will show the interviewer that you are well-prepared and knowledgeable about the role.
+Being able to discuss these topics confidently will show that you understand the core responsibilities of a Payroll Specialist.

 ✨Demonstrate Attention to Detail